-Syte, an e-commerce visual search platform, gets $30 million Series C to expand in the U.S. and Asia – TechCrunch
+Syte, an e-commerce visual search platform, gets $30 million Series C to expand in the US and Asia – TechCrunch

 Gal Fontyn, Syte’s vice president of marketing, told TechCrunch that it differentiates with visual AI algorithms developed by co-founder and chief technology officer Helge Voss, who previously worked as a physicist at CERN (the European Organization for Nuclear Research).

-Voss’ background in neural networks and machine learning allowed Syte to build a visual search solution that can produce results with over 95% accuracy in object-matching within less than a second, Fontyn said.
+Voss’ background in neural networks and machine learning allowed Syte to build a visual search solution that can produce results with more than 95% accuracy in object-matching within less than a second, Fontyn said.
 Its algorithms have also been trained on millions of products from vendors around the world, which Syte claims gives it the “largest vertical-specific lexicon in the industry.”
 This is what allows it to recognize several objects within an image, and assign them detailed tags.

 Brands that use Syte see a 423% increase on average on ROI, Fontyn added.